cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   Explicit additions by tag can combine with application-environment supplied tables that apply to the entire CBOR data item.

-  Packed item references in the newly constructed (low-numbered) parts of the table are usually interpreted in the number space of that table (which includes the, now higher-numbered, inherited parts), while references in any existing, inherited (higher-numbered) part continue to use the (more limited) number space of the inherited table.
+  Reference data items in the newly constructed (low-numbered) parts of the table are usually interpreted in the number space of that table (which includes the, now higher-numbered, inherited parts), while reference data items in any existing, inherited (higher-numbered) part continue to use the (more limited) number space of the inherited table.

 Where external information is used in a table setup mechanism that is